UMCResearch/umc_streamlit_workshop/README.md

-# Streamlit workshop for MIE 2022
+# Streamlit workshop

-This repository is created for the MIE2022 workshop on [streamlit](https://streamlit.io).
+This repository is created for the workshop on [streamlit](https://streamlit.io).

 This workshop requires the `conda` environment, which can be installed from [here](https://docs.conda.io/en/latest/miniconda.html).